crykn/crykn.github.io/_pages/features.md

 {% include feature_row id="feature_row3" type="left" %}

 # Feature Packed
 _libGDX comes with batteries included.
-Write 2D or 3D games, let libGDX worry about low-level details._
+Write 2D or 3D games and let libGDX worry about low-level details._

 - LibGDX provides you with everything you need for proper **2D development** right out of the box.
 - **3D Graphics** are also supported via various high-level APIs.
 Take a look at our [showcase](/showcase/) to see some 3D games made with libGDX.